Swami Vivekananda in Southern California

 December 3, 1899

 Swami Vivekananda arrived at La Grande Station where he was greeted by Josephine McLeod.
 Its Moorish dome was heavily damaged by the Long Beach earthquake.
 The station functioned as a freight depot from the 1940s until it was razed.
-The site is now used by the Metropoltian Transit Authority.
+The site is now used by the Metropolitan Transit Authority.

 Blanchard Hall